dputhier/pygtftk/docs/source/ologram.rst

 label is optional

+SAY IT IS THE PREFERRED REPRESENTATINO FOR OLOGRAM multiple overlap results

+Remember that you can EDIT the tsv before passing it to ologram_modl_treeify, for example keeping only the combinations you want

 .. command-output:: gtftk ologram_merge_stats -h
 	:shell:
 # Grab newest tsv file and turn it into a tree to visualize the results